Regularity properties of jump diffusions with irregular coefficients: A study of nonlocal parabolic equations

 \subsection{Constant coefficient case: $\sigma(x)=\sigma$}

 In this subsection we consider equation \eqref{Eq-Resolvent} with non-degenerate constant coefficient $\sigma(x)=\sigma\in \mR^{d\times d}$.
-First of all, we establish the following Bernstein's type inequality for nonlocal operator $L_\sigma$, which will play a crucial role in the sequel.
+First of all, we establish the following Bernstein type inequality for nonlocal operator $L_\sigma$, which will play a crucial role in the sequel.
+Recall that $\Delta_j$ is the dyadic block operator defined in section 2.